MicroFocus/universal-discovery-cmdb-samples/README.md

 * Get communication log on trigger

-  This use case shows how to re-run a trigger of zone, wait until it finishes, and then retrieve communication log.
+  This sample case shows how to re-run a trigger of zone, wait until it finishes, and then retrieve communication log.

   From the project root folder on your local machine, run the following command: